wouterdebie/putioarr/README.md

 - The session ID provided is hard coded.
 Not sure if it matters.
 - (Add option to not delete downloads)
 - Docker image
 - Figure out a better way to map a transfer to a completed import.
 Since a transfer can contain multiple files (e.g. a whole season) we currently check if all video files have been imported.
 Most of the time this is fine, except when there are sample videos.
 Sonarr/radarr will not import samples, but will make no mention of the fact that the sample was skipped.
-Right now we only check if there are any directories named "sample" (case insensitive) and just skip them for download alltogether, but this might not be enough.
-Future options:
+Right now we check against the `skip_directories` list, which works, but might be tedious.
-    - Let the user keep a list of directories that can be skipped
-    - Let the user keep a list of regexes that can be skipped.
-This is potentially dangerous, since this might lead to false positives.
+- Automatically pick the right putio proxy based on speed

 ## Thanks
 Thanks to [davidchalifoux](https://github.com/davidchalifoux) for borrowed code from kaput-cli.